 Positive punishment - behaviour causes something unpleasant to happen

 This type of reinforcement is often very difficult to get right and timing is everything when delivering positive punishment.
 A study done by Richard Solomon on punishing a dog found a very interesting correlation between timing of the unpleasant thing starting in how effective it is as a reinforcer.
 In short, the experiment involved allowing dogs access to a room with 2 bowls of food in, 1 with dry kibble and 1 with fresh meat.
 When the dogs approached the bowl with the fresh meat in, they were smacked on the nose with a newspaper (please do not try this at home!).
 Three different groups of dogs were smacked across the nose at different times, group 1 immediately as their nose reached the bowl, the second group 5 seconds after and the third group 15 seconds after they started eating the fresh meat.
 The study found that when group 3 were given free access to the meat bowl, they waited only 30 seconds before tucking into the meat, where as group 1 waited 2 whole weeks!
-This proves an incredibly important point when attempting to use this reinforcer and highlights really clearly why shouting at your dog for jumping up, isn't effective.
-This can be for a couple of reasons - the positive the dog gets from performing the action (jumping up for example, being able to be close to you) has already happened by the time you've punished him.
-This also perfectly explains why telling a dog off for chewing the carpet when you get home from work has absolutely no affect on his behaviour and will only affect the relationship you and your dog have.
+This proves an incredibly important point when attempting to use this reinforcer and highlights really clearly why telling a dog off for chewing the carpet when you get home from work has absolutely no affect on his behaviour and will only affect the relationship you and your dog have.

 Are you still with me?
-Both Positive Punishment and Negative Reinforcement are avoided (or outright dismissed and criticised) by force free trainers.
-Positive punishment techniques absolutely rely heavily on the skill of the trainer and this is where the issue lies, not in the reinforcement technique itself.
+Positive punishment techniques absolutely rely heavily on the skill of the trainer/owner and this is where the issue lies, not in the reinforcement technique itself.

 Negative Punishment - behaviour causes a positive thing to stop

-This may also cause a lot of confusion because of the words used to describe it, but unlike Positive Punishment and Negative Reinforcement, nothing physically unpleasant happens to the dog.
-However to reinforce what you want from the dog by negative punishment, you must remove something the dog wants.
+This may also cause a lot of confusion because of the words used to describe it, however to reinforce what you want from the dog by negative punishment, you must remove something the dog wants.
 For example, a "time out" when a dog is becoming too boisterous or nipping.
 By removing the social reward, your presence, you reinforce the notion that if dog wants to be around you, he must behave in a certain way.

 As owners, we often end up using a range of techniques that fall into all the above categories without even realising it.
 When we understand how a dog learns and the affects of different techniques can have on our dogs behaviour and their relationship to us we can make informed decisions on which techniques to use in which scenarios.
-I wouldn't introduce any techniques from the Positive Punishment or Negative reinforcement bracket before the age of at least 9 months for pet dogs and the individual differences of each dog must be taken into consideration.
-A Malinois that will be used a personal protection dog cannot be trained using positive only methods in the same way that a rescue westie won't respond well to negative reinforcement.
+The individual differences of each dog, the scenario they are in, the desired outcome and the motivators and stressors around them must be taken into consideration when deciding which technique to use.
 Every dog and goal must be taken at their own merit and training adapted for that scenario.